woman eating foods that support women’s health, mood, and sleep naturally.

 • Avoid heavy, spicy, or overly sweet foods in the evening.

-• Incorporate wind-down practices like reading, stretching, or meditation.
+• Incorporate nighttime wind-down practices like reading, stretching, or meditation.

 Additional Tips for 2026